ETL vs ELT: The Real Decision in 2026

 Where do PII and GDPR fit in this decision?+

 GDPR Article 5 (data minimization) and HIPAA both treat raw PII landing in a general-purpose warehouse as a privacy violation, regardless of downstream masking.
-If you are in a regulated industry, the lower-case t in EtLT is non-negotiable: strip or hash before the warehouse, not after.
+In a regulated industry, the light-t in EtLT is non-negotiable: strip or hash before the warehouse, not after.

 Practice the SQL behind ETL and ELT